-The second thing you need to know today is that featured snippet, rich snippet and knowledge panel are three (3) different things.
+The second thing you need to know today is that featured snippets, rich snippets, and knowledge panels are three (3) different things.

 I’ve already explained what a featured snippet is above.
 So let’s move to “Rich Snippet”.

-A rich snippet is a regular snippet in the SERP with additional details displayed such as ratings, reviews, events’ date and so on.
+A rich snippet is a regular snippet in the SERP with additional details displayed such as ratings, reviews, events’ dates, and so on.

 Rich snippets are more attractive than normal snippets because they have more details.
 In case you would like to know, the details in rich snippets are obtained from structured markup.

 Here’s an example of two rich snippets and a regular snippet between them:

 Now, let’s move on to Google’s Knowledge Panel.
 It is the panel we usually see on the right side of the SERP.
 Some people actually mistake it as a featured snippet.

 The function of the Knowledge Panel is to provide brief information about entities like organizations and people.
 The information may include “nice-to-know” facts, social profiles, and age.

 The information from the knowledge panel is obtained from Google’s knowledge base, called the Knowledge Graph.
 It provides Google with information gathered from a variety of sources on the Internet.

 Wikipedia is one of the top sources Google obtains information from.
 There are things you can do to get a Google Knowledge Panel such as getting a Wikipedia page and using schema markup to tag your website elements.